FS-Stack/Framebase-Legal/TACOS.markdown

 # DMCA Policy

 We do not create or upload content directly.
-As such, we will prompty process and investigate notices of alleged copyright infringement and will take actions as specified by the Digital Millenium Copyright Act (DMCA), and other applicable intellectual property laws.
+As such, we will promptly process and investigate notices of alleged copyright infringement and will take actions as specified by the Digital Millennium Copyright Act (DMCA), and other applicable intellectual property laws.

 ## Notice of Infringement